s-u/SessionKeyServer/README.md

 stores session keys/tokens.
 The current implementation is written in Java.

-    Usage: SessionKeyServer [-d <db-path>] [-l <address>] [-p <port>] [-default <module>] [-jaas <jaas.conf> [-krb5conf <krb5.conf>]]
+    Usage: SessionKeyServer [-d <db-path>] [-l <address>] [-p <port>] [-pam-app <name>] [-default <module>] [-jaas <jaas.conf> [-krb5conf <krb5.conf>]]
                             [-tls <keystore> [-P <password>] [-PF <password file location>] [-PP]]

-By default the server listens on port 4431 and binds on * If no database is specified, keys will be only kept in memory and thus lost when the process dies.
+By default the server listens on port 4431 and binds on `*` If no database is specified, keys will be only kept in memory and thus lost when the process dies.

 The default authentication module is PAM and it can be changed using the `-default` parameter.
+The `-pam-app` option can be used to override the application to report to PAM when authenticating, the default is to use the realm supplied in the request, but sometimes app-based authentication is not configured in the system and `-pam-app login` is a viable fall back to login authentication.

 Any module other than PAM is routed to JAAS.
-If JAAS i sused, tt is possible to set necessary properties either via Java's `-D` on invocation or there are two convenience options `-jaas` for `java.security.auth.login.config` and `-krb5conf` for `java.security.krb5.conf`.
+If JAAS is used, it is possible to set necessary properties either via Java's `-D` on invocation or there are two convenience options `-jaas` for `java.security.auth.login.config` and `-krb5conf` for `java.security.krb5.conf`.